Alicepinch/everything-vegan/README.md

 - [ ] User profiles with option to upload images.
 - [ ] Automated email when user signs up.
 - [ ] User could upload an image directly to the website.
-- [ ] Option to view other users and what they have uploaded.
+- [ ] Option to view other users profiles and what they have uploaded.
 - [ ] More specific filters for recipes.
-- [ ] User can update their username
+- [ ] User can update their username.
-- [ ] Active Links for navigation bar
+- [ ] Active Links for navigation bar.
-- [ ] Different page titles

 ## Technologies Used

 - JQuery